Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 Why should they trust YOU?

-Simply telling the reader that you are different, special and better isn’t enough.
-Having great examples, great photos and a great shared identity isn’t even enough either.
+Simply telling the reader they are different, special, and better isn’t enough.
+Providing great examples, photos, and a shared identity isn’t enough, either.

 Personal Trainer Bio - Social Proof

-Having someone else praise you, rather than praising yourself, is far more convincing to prospective clients and a crucial part of gaining their trust.
+Having someone else praise you rather than yourself is far more convincing to prospective clients and is crucial to gaining their trust.

-This is why you want to share at least 2 or 3 success stories (even if they are just short blurbs, or quotes) from people you have helped in the past.
+This is why you should share at least two or three success stories (even if they are just short blurbs or quotes) from people you have helped.

-Make sure that the success stories/examples you use are all people in your targeted niche – the same niche, ideally, as the prospective client reading your bio.
+Make sure that the success stories/examples you use are from people in your targeted niche—ideally, the same niche as the prospective client reading your bio.

 Use photos, if possible, of your former clients whose success stories you’re sharing.
 This will make them (and you) more real and relatable to the reader, in turn building further trust and interest.